use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

     // It is not possible to "fetch" all key/value pairs directly at once. let bar: MyValue = my_mapping.get(n)?;
 }
 ```

+Furthermore, it follows that mapping values do not have a contiguos storage layout and it is
-Furthermore, this implies that it is not possible to iterate over the contents of a map.
+therefore not possible to iterate over the contents of a map.
-Circumventing this restriction by storing populated keys inside an `ink_prelude::Vec` is not
+Circumventing this restriction by storing populated keys inside an `ink_prelude::Vec` might
+not always be advisable: As accessing a storage cell is relatively expensive, this might
-advisable as this might result in very high gas costs.
+result in very high gas costs for large mappings.